daniel-wrench/reynolds_scales_project/README.md

 - **Solar cycle**: See Wicks2009 ApJ 690, Cheng2022 ApJ, Zhou2020Apj

-## Background
+## Other related work

+- Three-part ApJ/ApJSS article on data product for studying *Electron Energy Partition across Interplanetary Shocks*.
+- Fordin2023: represents a cool use of using a very large Wind dataset for machine learning (classification) purposes.
+- Podesta2010 used a large Wind dataset, mostly for calculating a range of different power spectra, including of cross-helicity
-Previously, **Kevin de Lange** created a smaller version of this dataset and investigated the correlation between the Taylor scale and the other variables, including training machine learning models to predict the Taylor scale. *He found an unexpected, reasonably strong positive correlation between the Taylor scale and correlation scale*.
+- Previously, **Kevin de Lange** created a smaller version of this dataset and investigated the correlation between the Taylor scale and the other variables, including training machine learning models to predict the Taylor scale. *He found an unexpected, reasonably strong positive correlation between the Taylor scale and correlation scale*.
 Specifically, he found a **correlation of 0.77 between the Taylor scale and exponential-fit correlation scale**, and **0.62 between the Taylor scale and the 1/e-trick correlation scale** (see Figures 5.17 and 5.18 on page 57 of his thesis, *Mining Solar Wind Data for Turbulence Microscales*).

 We are now more rigorously estimating the Taylor scale to confirm or deny this correlation, which would have significant implications of a constant Reynolds number in the solar wind.
 At the same time, we are creating a database of many more years of data that also includes other parameters of interest such as plasma beta, gyroradii, etc.